-Prior to joining Standard Chartered, Mr. Gorriz was Vice President and Chief Information Officer at Daimler AG where he was globally responsible for strategy, planning and development of the Daimler Group's IT systems, as well as the operation of its technical infrastructure.
+From 2015 to 2021, Mr. Gorriz was Vice President and Chief Information Officer at Daimler AG where he was globally responsible for strategy, planning and development of the Daimler Group's IT systems, as well as the operation of its technical infrastructure.
 During his 29 years at Daimler, Mr. Gorriz progressed through specialist research and design roles in aerospace to general management roles.